-Strings in figure 9 and comments on figure 9

-CCCC#1626, #1662 shape_aspect swap name and description

-DDDD#1769 dimensional_location.name=’linear distance’.

-CCCC#1771 include a reference in the text to ‘A’.

 A dimensional_location is used to associate a length measure with two shape_aspects as a dimensional measure.
-In fact, the dimensional_location is a subtype of a shape_aspect_relationship.
-The id attribute dimensional_location inherits from shape_aspect_relationship is required to be unique within the product_definition_shape referenced through the path beginning with the relating attribute inherited from shape_aspect_relationship and ending at the relevant product_definition_shape.
+The fundamental difference between dimensional_size and dimensional_location is that the user perceives the shape_aspect to which the dimensional_size is applied to be a single feature, whereas the dimensional_location is applied between two features or between a feature and a datum.
 In the DO-214_AB example, there are several dimensions populated as a dimensional_location, such as dimensions A, A2, and A3 (see Figure A2).
 In these three examples, the dimension is a length measure between datum feature C and one of the parallel surfaces on the body of the package.
+The dimensional_location is a subtype of a shape_aspect_relationship.
+The id attribute dimensional_location inherits from shape_aspect_relationship is required to be unique within the product_definition_shape referenced through the path beginning with the relating attribute inherited from shape_aspect_relationship and ending at the relevant product_definition_shape.
 Figure 9 illustrates a dimensional_location and corresponding shape_dimension_representation for dimension A (the overall package height) in the DO-214_AB package.
 The representation of the value of the dimension, through the use of one or more qualified_representation_item is identical to the case of the dimensional_size.

 Geometric_tolerance

-Comments on figure 10

-CCCC#1729 change the symbol for the simple_datum_reference_modifier to an enumeration symbol (I.e, the vertical bar inside the box is on the right hand end) and use the word ‘orientation’.

-Comments on figure 11

-CCCC#1722 composite_group_shape_aspect swap name and description

-CCCCB-#1722 is in the role of relating_shape_aspect for the two sar that specify #1722.
-The roles of #1703, #1704 are ‘related_shape_aspect’.

-CCCC#1711 change this to a composite_unit_shape_aspect because it represents the two opposing faces of one terminal and will probably be referenced as a datum_feature.

-CCCC#1711Name and description need to be swapped.

 STEP supports the representation of specific tolerance types through subtypes of geometric_tolerance.
-The JEDEC package models contain specific examples of several of these tolerance representations, including position_tolerance, surface_profile_tolerance, and parallelism_tolerance.
-Many times, the specific tolerance type will be instantiated as a complex with geometric_tolerance_with_datum_reference and/or modified_geometric_tolerance, or may be with geometric_tolerance_with_modifiers as described in the PMIRP.
+The JEDEC package models contain examples of several of these tolerance representations, including position_tolerance, surface_profile_tolerance, and parallelism_tolerance.
+Many times, the specific tolerance type will be instantiated as a complex with geometric_tolerance_with_datum_reference and/or modified_geometric_tolerance, or may be instantiated with geometric_tolerance_with_modifiers as described in the PMIRP.
 Figures 10 and 11 demonstrate the population of a position tolerance with both a reference to a datum system and a tolerance modifier (least material condition).
 This particular tolerance controls the position of the center plane of each of the terminals independently, with respect to the established datum system.
-For this reason, the tolerance is associated with a composite_group_shape_aspect, which is in turn composed of a centre_of_symmetry for each of the two terminals in the package.
+For this reason, the tolerance is associated with a composite_group_shape_aspect, that is an aggregate of two centre_of_symmetry, one for each of the two terminals in the package.
+Note that only one of the terminals (#1711) and only one plane (#1715) is illustrated in Figure 11.
 A variety of other representational examples of geometric tolerances are contained in the populated physical files.

 Future work:

-NIST should work with JEDEC to develop a business case for providing an AP210 package model repository for the JEDEC specifications.
-This computer-interpretable repository could serve as a neutral digital reference model repository that includes both the current drawings and the related product models
+NIST should work with JEDEC to develop a business case for providing an AP 210package model repository for the JEDEC specifications.
+This computer-interpretable repository could serve as a neutral digital reference model repository that includes both the current drawings and the related product models.

 5/18/2012 change